Tann1901/PowerBI-Canada-s-Quality-of-Life-Insight/README.md

 ## Prosperity
 ![image](https://github.com/Tann1901/PowerBI-Canada-s-Quality-of-Life-Insight/assets/108020327/83fd670b-06f2-42c6-9d51-962a45221e7b)

 The material well-being of Canadians is grounded in the opportunities coming from a thriving and innovative economy.
 Essential factors include the affordability of necessities like housing, food, and utilities, coupled with a sense of financial security in both unforeseen circumstances and retirement.
 All of these make up the prosperity domain and measure economic success.
-For this report, we focus on the following subdomains:
+For this report, I focus on the following subdomains:
 Youth in employment with or without education
 Wages based on industry
 Household debts